1975 Canton, Illinois, tornado: Canton tornado

 Before that tornado lifted, a second tornado touched down to the left of the first tornado at 4:45 p.m. on the east side of Fiatt, and it too in conjunction with intense downburst winds proceeded in a meandering path roughly eastward roughly along Route 9.
 There was no break in the damage because of the proximity of the tornadoes and the accompanying exceptionally intense downburst activity.

-This tornado roared into Canton with a damage path 1.5 mi wide, essentially destroying or heavily damaging the entire southern half of the town.
+This tornado roared into Canton with a damage path 1.5 mi wide, essentially destroying or heavily damaging the southern half of the town.
 It devastated much of the downtown area, destroying or damaging 127 businesses concentrated within a five block swath.
 Many of these buildings were completely destroyed and others were so severely damaged to require razing.
 The tornado caused heavy residential losses with about 100 frame houses destroyed and an additional 300 damaged; 50 trailers were destroyed and another 100 were damaged.
 Two people were killed at Horton's Mobile Home Manor on the eastern side of town.
 Sixty-nine people were injured, of which 14 required hospitalization and 45 were treated and released.
 Straight-line winds from downbursts inflicted less intense damage across the remainder of town.
 Total damages amounted to around $25 million (1975 USD).
 Power was not restored to some areas for a week.
 The National Guard was deployed, and the damage was so immense and overwhelming that the city was declared a federal disaster area.
 All stores except for those selling food were forced to close, most perishable food required trashing, and the town was immediately closed to non-residents not on official business.